 Celta breaks streak and dreams of Champions after defeating Elche

 Celta de Vigo returned to winning ways at Balaídos by beating Elche 3-1, ending a run of three consecutive defeats.
-Goals from Hugo Álvarez, Iago Aspas, and an André Silva penalty lift Claudio Giráldez's side to 47 points, putting them firmly in the fight for fifth place, which grants access to the Champions League.
-A much-needed relief for the sky-blue faithful. ⚽
+Goals from Hugo Álvarez, Iago Aspas, and an André Silva penalty propel Claudio Giráldez's team to 47 points, putting them firmly in the fight for fifth place, which grants access to the Champions League.
+A much-needed relief for the sky-blue fans. ⚽

 Detailed description (80-120 characters):

-Celta players celebrate a goal at Balaídos, embracing, with sky-blue fans in the background and a visible 3-1 scoreboard.
+Celta players celebrate a goal in Balaídos hugging, with sky-blue fans in the background and a 3-1 scoreboard visible.

-Tactical analysis: high pressing as the key to the turnaround 🔥
+Tactical analysis: high pressing as the key to change 🔥

-Giráldez adjusted the system with a more aggressive high press that suffocated Elche's build-up play.
-The defensive line pushed up five meters, allowing the team to recover the ball in the opponent's half and generate quick transitions.
+Giráldez adjusted the system with a more aggressive high press that stifled Elche's build-up play.
+The defensive line moved five meters higher, allowing recoveries in the opponent's half and generating quick transitions.
 Hugo Álvarez exploited those spaces as an interior, Aspas moved freely between the lines, and André Silva acted as a fixed reference point.
-A 4-3-3 formation that prioritized intensity over possession, executed with disciplined shifting.
+A 4-3-3 formation that prioritized intensity over possession, executed with discipline in shifting.

 Penalty for André Silva: VAR doesn't need new glasses 😅

 The penalty converted by André Silva was so clear that even VAR didn't need to see it in slow motion.
 A generous handball from an Elche defender who raised his arm as if hailing a taxi.
-Meanwhile, Aspas kept looking for his trademark direct free-kick goal, but ultimately settled for an assist and a celebration.
-Celta take three points, and the fans are already dreaming of the Champions League, though some remember there are still many matchdays and the occasional scare ahead.
+Meanwhile, Aspas kept looking for his trademark direct free-kick goal, but ultimately settled for assisting and celebrating.
+Celta adds three points and the fans are already dreaming of the Champions League, although some remember there are still many matchdays and perhaps a few scares ahead.